-There's no obvious use case for finally
+There's no obvious use case for finally in

 most client-side JavaScript.